-Congratulations to our 2017 national web design contest champions.
-We held our 14th annual national competition in Louisville, KY (June 20 – 23, 2017).
-Each team consisted of one individual who focused on the graphics and design aspects of the site described in our work order; the other individual focused on development of the HTML and CSS for that site.
-Overall, we had teams from 27 states competed in our contest for secondary (high school) students.
-Additionally, teams from 7 states competed in our separate contest for post-secondary students.
+Congratulations to our 2018 national web design contest champions.
+We held our 15th annual national competition in Louisville, KY (June 26 – 29, 2018).
+We made significant changes to the competition this year.
+For example, this was the first year we had a dedicated server and intranet environment for competitors.
+Overall, we had teams from nearly 30 states compete in our contest for secondary (high school) students.
+Additionally, teams from nearly 10 states competed in our separate contest for post-secondary students.
 All competitors had to win first place in their respective states to participate in this national competition.

 Winning teams – secondary competition

-- Gold (first place) team – Center for Technology – Essex Junction, VT.
+- Gold (first place) team – South Technical High School – Sunset Hills, MO.

-- Silver (second place) team – Polk County High School – Benton, TN.
+- Silver (second place) team – Timpview High School, Provo, UT.

 - Bronze (third place) team – Minuteman RHS – Lexington, MA

 Winning teams – post-secondary competition